Many companies deliberately misclassify their employees as “independent contractors” to save money and avoid having to comply with labor laws.

 If you suspect that you have been misclassified or otherwise have questions about your employment status, contact our San Bernardino independent contractor misclassification attorneys by calling us at (909) 551-4455 or filling out our contact form.
 During the free consultation, we will go over your work and the manner in which you perform your job, and give you an evaluation of your potential claims.

 All of our employee misclassification cases are taken on a contingency fee basis, meaning there are no attorney’s fees and costs unless there is monetary recovery against the company.
-San Bernardino Independent Contractor Misclassification lawyers at Broslavsky & Weinman, LLP provide representation to employees throughout all of San Bernardino County, including, but not limited to Ontario, Fontana, Upland, Redlands, and Rancho Cucamonga.
+The San Bernardino misclassification attorneys at Broslavsky & Weinman, LLP provide representation to employees throughout all of the county, including, but not limited to Ontario, Fontana, Upland, Redlands, and Rancho Cucamonga.